dhthwy/r/README.md

 # r

+"Or maybe you were just trying to turn me into an asshole.
+But why?
+That has its own costs.
+By definition, assholes don't care for how they impact other people.
+I'm pretty sure you killed me.
+Seriously.

+Led someone to an early grave and turned them into an asshole?
+How did you think that would go down?

+in '20 I had just taken placement tests for college.
+I was seriously considering attending.
+I placed into all college level courses.

+But I took issue with benefits vs costs, especially considering unstable home life.
+I talked to people in industry - no one was happy - most were having to hop jobs every few years.

+Talked to people who went and got their degree.
+Most told me it wasn't worth it or didn't even help.
+And going into it old, I was warned the social aspect of it probably would suck.

+I felt like it was stupid to spend that time and money on something with no damn job security.
+It helps ALOT to have good people who want to see you succeed.
+More minds are better than one.
+Increases your odds greatly at finding something.

+Then I found you.
+And well, I got dead instead.
+"

 "
 When someone has already had it shoveled onto them until buried...
 I mean cmon, don't add more unless you're wanting to eat some yourself.